 Delaying the project to a future biennium is not a viable option because the college must address student expectations in a short time frame.
-A project approved in the 2008 session would most likely be on-line in 2012 and this is the outside acceptable limit for addressing the students' expectations.
-Further, delaying the project would add significant inflation costs; a one biennium delay would add about \$8.2 million to the total costs.
+With the pre-planning complete, a project approved in the 2009 session would most likely be on-line in late 2012 and this is the outside acceptable limit for addressing the students' expectations.
+Further, delaying the project would add significant inflation costs; a one year delay would add about \$7.2 million to the total costs.

+E. Project Scope Changes:

+None.

-E. Project Scope Changes: None.
-F. Project Cost Changes: None.
+F. Project Cost Changes:

+None.